 Your F3 Options Explained

-So you’re reaching the end of your Foundation Training and you’ve decided you want to take an F3 year rather than applying for specialty training.
-Now you need to decide exactly what you want to do with your F3 year.
+So you’re reaching the end of Foundation Training and have decided you want to take an F3 Year, rather than applying for specialty training.
+Now you need to decide exactly what you want to do with that time.

-"Do I want to work full time as a clinician, or part-time alongside other things?"
+"Do I want to work full time as a clinician, or split my time doing multiple different things?"

 "Do I want to stay in the UK or go overseas?"